CalvinSprouse/PolitiFact-Game/README.md

 Potential easy/hard mode in easy mode the original source is provided in hard mode you must base your response only on the provided information from the website, slightly meta
-Save questions/responses to give to the player for later Find some way to implement lives/max questions
+Save questions/responses to give to the player for later Find some way to implement lives/max questions Consider multithreading for these questions cause holy hell they take forever

 -Next question
 -Make sure the QG cant duplicate questions